Gassandrid/ewan.my/content/Notes/Calculus III/Conceptual Notes/Fresnel Integral.md

 ---
 date: 2024-10-07
 tags:
-  - math
+  - math/calculus
-updated: 2024-10-25
+updated: 2025-07-06
 ---

 The **Fresnel integrals** are a pair of transcendental functions that arise in the study of wave optics, particularly in problems involving diffraction and interference.
 These integrals are defined as follows:

 $$
 S(x) = \int_0^x \sin\left( \frac{\pi t^2}{2} \right) dt